Skip to main content

 That's it!
 I hope this guide has taught you more about WebSockets and maintaining a stable connection with your Ethereum node endpoint.

-If you have questions, check out the QuickNode Forum for help.
-Stay up to date with the latest by following us on Twitter (@QuickNode) or Discord.
+If you have questions, check out our Discord server or provide feedback using the form below for help.
+Stay up to date with the latest by following us on Twitter (@QuickNode) and Telegram announcement channel.

 We ❤️ Feedback!